bup/bup/note/main.md

   when large directories change (e.g. large active Maildirs).
 See `bup-config`(5) for additional information.

+* `bup get` picks and appends can `--rewrite` the data being transferred to respect the destination repository's configuration, e.g. its `bup.split.files` and `bup.split.trees` settings.
+See `bup-get`(1) for additional information.

 * The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
 See `bup-config`(5) for additional information.